jkobject/jkobject.github.io/_posts/2026-06-10-gene-regulation-landscape.md

 these are recurring physical or regulatory motifs that appear across several mechanisms, not separate boxes in the pathway.

+Post-translational control is shown with representative feedback routes rather than every substrate-specific event. `SWITCH`, `ROUTER`, and `DESTROY` can touch many upstream programs; the map draws the main recurring routes to TF activity, Pol II, stress translation, proteostasis, and mTOR/NF-κB-style feedback.

 [![Gene Regulation Landscape](/assets/images/gene-reg-v7.png)](/assets/images/gene-reg-v7.png)

 ## Box Glossary